 Browsing by item type

 Each item is housed in a collection based on what kind of item it is.
 To see all items of the same type, for example, all oral histories, or all Facebook posts, click on Collections.
 Davidsonians are broken down into sections - for example, News or Front Cover.
 To see all Davidsonian articles, click the Davidsonian tag under Browse.

 The items in this archive are not in-text searchable.
 Searching "gay" will not pull up articles that discuss gayness at Davidson - only through the tag is this possible.
 If the term is in the title, it might come up, though.
 You can also use the search bar to search by year if you know what year an event occurred.
 All oral histories are dated this year, as that is when they were recorded.
 The search bar will also work for specific authors of sources (ex: you can search "Rob Spach" and all the materials he authored will show up).

 A Brief Guide

-For a brief timeline of Davidson's Black, queer, and queer Black histories as it was reported in the Davidsonian, see the exhibits section.
-This timeline only contains a few Davidsonian articles.
+For a brief timeline of Davidson's Black, queer, and queer Black histories as it was reported in the Davidsonian, see Davidsonian Timelines, which separates articles into five-year sections.
 If something sparks your interest, you can click on the provided article, see how it is tagged, and navigate the archive that way, or search by year to find other materials from the same year.